openharmony/docs/en/application-dev/reference/apis-arkdata/js-apis-data-relationalStore.md

 ## RdbPredicates

 Defines the predicates for an RDB store.
 This class determines whether the conditional expression for the RDB store is true or false.
-Data of the Sendable type cannot be passed across threads.
+Multiple predicates statements can be concatenated by using **and()** by default.
+Data of the sendable type cannot be passed across threads.

 ### constructor